-Omegle Phishing Virus Description
+Omegle Phishing Virus

 The Omegle Phishing Virus is a general family of threats that may redirect you from the Omegle chat service to another, corrupted website.
 These attacks can use browser-hijacking software or settings, or even tactic artists that operate through Omegle, itself.
 Users can protect themselves by checking links for safety before clicking and keeping anti-malware programs on hand for deleting the Omegle Phishing Virus in its browser-hijacking variants.

 The Trojan Danger of Chatting with a Stranger